KNOWLEDGE

 Overcoming Packaging Supply Chain Risks

 If your business sends products to customers, those products require proper packaging to arrive safely.
-Packaging is easy to forget about when planning a product, yet it's a vital part of your customer service and business operations.
-Packaging also plays an important role in branding and ensuring you are compliant with all the rules and regulations for your industry.
+Packaging is easy to forget about when planning a product, yet it’s a vital part of your customer service and business operations.

 Just like any other aspect of manufacturing, packaging has its own supply chain.
 Understanding the risks involved in the packaging supply chain and integration of supply chain risk management will be essential to getting properly packaged products to your customers on time.